• Skip to main content

 • Preheat oven to 130 degrees celsius / 265 degrees fahrenheit (fan-forced)

 • Beat egg whites and salt until the mixture forms soft peaks.
-(Start beating on low speed and then increase to med-high speed.)
+(Start beating on low speed and then increase to med-high speed.
+This should take 2-3 minutes)

-• Spoon mixture onto the lined tray and use a spatula to shape the mixture into a circle about 17-20cm in diameter.
-Flatten out the top of the pavlova using the spatula and then use the spatula to brush up the sides of the pavlova on a slight lean (say 10-20 degrees) towards the centre of the pavlova.
-This will create a slightly domed effect and slightly concave top – helping with the stability of your pavlova. .
+• Carefully scrape the mixture out of mixing bowl and onto the prepared tray and use spatula to shape the mixture into a circle about 18cm in diameter.
+Flatten out the top of the pavlova using the spatula and then use the spatula to brush up the sides of the pavlova on a slight inwards lean (say 20 degrees).
+This will create a slightly domed effect and slightly concave top.
+Tap the top of the pavlova gently with the spatula to create a few peeks in the mixture.

-• Place pavlova in oven and cook for 15 minutes before turning oven down to 100 degrees celsius / 210 degrees fahrenheit (fan-forced) and cooking for another 45-60 minutes.
-A longer cooking time will deliver a pavlova with a good amount of crispy shell on the outside while still having that marshmallow-y centre.
-A shorter cooking time will create a more marshmallow-y pavlova overall.
+• Place pavlova in oven and cook for 15 minutes before turning oven down to 100 degrees celsius / 210 degrees fahrenheit (fan-forced) and cooking for another 60 minutes.

 • Once completely cool, remove from the oven.